mauriciogtec/mauriciogtec.github.io/_sources/index.md.txt

 ## Bio

-I hold a BSc and Masters in Mathematics from ITAM and Cambridge University.
+I hold a BSc and Masters in Mathematics from ITAM and The University of Cambridge.
 I completed my PhD in the Statistics Department at UT Austin focusing on reinforcement learning and computer vision applications, where I was also a member of the [Learning Agents Research Group](https://www.cs.utexas.edu/~pstone/research.shtml]) at the Computer Science Department.
 During this time, I participated in the UT Austin Villa Robot Soccer Team, where I developed a deep-learning vision system for autonomous soccer robots and competed at the [Robocup](https://www.robocup.org/events/upcoming_events).
 During the COVID-19 pandemic, I served as a core member of UT Austin's COVID-19 response team.
 Additionally, I held internships at Meta AI (FAIR) and Intel AI.

 ![robot-detective](_static/robot-detective.jpeg)